simonsobs/soconda/docs/docs/install.md

 well for stand-alone workstations or single nodes.
 If you have a cluster with a customized MPI compiler, then set the `MPICC` environment variable to the MPI C compiler before running `soconda.sh`.
-That will cause the mpi4py package to be built using your compiler.
+That will cause the mpi4py package to be built using your system MPI compiler.

 ## Example:  Local System